-- Valid Target Area If a projectile hits a target in a valid target area, it gives the target an Open Light Wound to that location. - Wounded Torso If a projectile hits a target that already has an Open Light Wound (or bandaged Treated Mortal Wound) on their torso, then it upgrades the torso wound to an Open Mortal Wound. - Wounded Limbs If a projectile hits a target in a limb that already has an Open Light Wound (or bandaged Treated Mortal Wound), then the arrow does not upgrade the wound but instead deals 1 point of damage to the player like being hit by a Striking weapon (which can be absorbed by remaining Armor Points and Hit Points).
-Arrows cannot mortally wound players in the limbs, but arrow hits to limbs are NOT ignored.

-• Heavy Armor - The exception to this is the Bypass Protection armor bonus.
-If a player is wearing Complete Heavy Armor on their Head and Torso, all remaining 8 locations are covered in Basic Heavy Armor, and if all 10 of those locations have gambeson padding, then all arrows and bolts only deal 1 point of damage to the player instead of bypassing and inflicting wounds.
-If the target removes any piece of armor then they lose this bonus.
+- Valid Target Area If a projectile hits a target in a valid target area, it gives the target an Open Light Wound to that location. - Wounded Torso If a projectile hits a target that has an Open Light Wound (or Treated Mortal Wound) on their torso, then it upgrades the wound to an Open Mortal Wound. - Wounded Limbs If a projectile hits a target in a limb that already has an Open Light Wound (or bandaged Treated Mortal Wound), then the arrow does not upgrade the wound but instead deals 1 point of damage to the player like being hit by a Striking weapon (which can be absorbed by remaining Armor Points and Hit Points).
+Arrows cannot mortally wound players in the limbs. - Heavy Armor The exception to this is the Bypass Protection armor bonus.
+If a player is wearing Complete Heavy Armor on their Head and Torso, all 4 limb locations are covered in Basic Heavy Armor, and if a gambeson is worn, then all arrows and bolts only deal 1 point of damage to the player instead of bypassing and inflicting wounds.
+If the target removes any piece of armor, including lifting a helm's visor, they lose this bonus.